ygd182/eye_exercises/README.md

 db_pass,db_user for connectiong to the database secret_jwt_key to generate a signed web tokens to login

-There are 2 types of user:
+There are 2 types of users:

 Administrator: Admin privileges.
 Can create, modify or delete exercises Can create, modify or delete users